RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

-Since GPT-4\footnote{The snapshot of GPT-4 is gpt-4-0314.} \cite{openai2023gpt4} is currently the most powerful LLM with strong abilities to follow instructions and perform reasoning tasks, we adopt both the GPT-4 scoring and human scoring strategies.
+Considering that human annotation is extremely time-consuming and labor-intensive, we adopt a combined approach using both human annotators and LLM annotators.
+Some studies \cite{DBLP:conf/acl/ChiangL23, DBLP:conf/acl/DingQLCLJB23} have already demonstrated that LLM can to some extent replace manual annotations.
+Since GPT-4\textsuperscript{\ref{snapshot}} is currently the most powerful LLM with strong abilities to follow instructions and perform reasoning tasks, we adopt both GPT-4 scoring and human scoring strategies to evaluate our generated explanations.
 More specifically, for GPT-4, we use the aforementioned evaluation criteria as prompts, inputting them into GPT-4 to generate scores.
 We sample 500 test cases for each dataset, calculating the mean score of each LLM on each dataset.
 Regarding human scoring, due to cost considerations, we select a sample of 120 test cases from a single dataset.
 Given that there are five different LLMs for text generation, this results in a total of 600 generated texts for human evaluation.
-We ask three experts, all of whom are master students majoring in recommender systems and do not involve in the co-author list, to evaluate the generated results of all LLMs.
-During the evaluation process, the names of the LLMs are removed, ensuring that the experts are unaware of the specific LLM responsible for generating each text.
+For more details about human and GPT-4 annotations, please refer to Appendix \ref{appendix:annotation}.
 These human evaluation results effectively complement the GPT-4 evaluation results, providing a comprehensive assessment.